Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 Note: Honda dealership exchange (bonus) quoted way less for the SWIFT - more than 1 Lakh less to be exact compared to the company I sold to, outside.
 Even with an exchange discount, it was not worth it.
 They gave to some third party and the guy did not even spend 5 minutes inspecting.

-**Color choice**:
+**Colour choice**:

 Golden brown and Meteoroid Grey - We were torn between these two colors.
 We wanted to see both in person.
 At the Sundaram Honda sales branch, there was only meteoroid grey.
 SA offered to drive to the Anna Salai showroom to showcase the brown color.
 He requested me to drive but I refused as 1) I already did take a test drive with Capital Honda and 2) I wanted to experience the rear seat comfort of the car.
 We reached the destination and took a solid 20 minutes to decide between the colors.
 Brown looked blackish but we saw a couple of aged cars outside which didn't look that great.
 I believe it's very hard to maintain (for any dark color).
 Grey was giving BMW vibes with a tint of blue (Got NFS Most Wanted flashbacks) and with that spoiler it looked awesome.
 My wife agreed and our car search ended there.

 ![](https://i.imgur.com/XjWyD9q.jpg)
 ![](https://i.imgur.com/zGMCQBw.jpg)

 While I was there, I looked at the eHEV model of Honda City.
-Elegance and beautiful engineering!
+Elegant and beautiful engineering!
 Too bad it’s ridiculously priced.
 There was a 10 lac difference between V MT and eHEV.
 Even if it was near 20L, I would have bought it 100%.
 26+ Lacs for this car is outrageous pricing.

 **Delivery**: